JOELLE FRASER graduated from the University of Hawaii and has MFAs from Eastern Washington University and the University of Iowa.

-My award-winning work has appeared in many literary journals including Hawaii Pacific Review, High Desert Journal, Michigan Quarterly Review, Fourth Genre, Crazyhorse, Zyzzyva and The Iowa Review.
-In 2010, an essay I wrote was recognized as a Notable Essay in the Best American Essays anthology.
+A two-time MacDowell Fellow, Fraser has published two memoirs and her award-winning work has appeared in many literary journals, including Pangyrus, Hawaii Pacific Review, High Desert Journal, Michigan Quarterly Review, Fourth Genre, Crazyhorse, Zyzzyva, and The Iowa Review.
+She lives in Reno, NV.

 Clients have placed essays in the NYT Modern Love column, The Sun magazine, Hippocampus Magazine, and many others.

 Noah at the outhouse

 THE TERRITORY OF MEN: a Memoir (Random House 2002)

 THE FOREST HOUSE: a Journey into the Landscape of Love, Loss, and Starting Over (Counterpoint Press 2013).

 A craft essay that explores anticlimactic endings.
 Published in The Brevity Blog.